jlewisbrewer/HomeLibrary/README.md

 # [![HomeLibrary](https://i.postimg.cc/c18Q6msh/Screen-Shot-2021-02-14-at-4-10-07-PM.png)](https://postimg.cc/Thfy4n55)

 HomeLibrary is a web application designed to store a user's book information in an online library.
-It features persistent data storage on the backend with a SQLite database.
+A user searches books to add to their library by utilizing [Google Books API](https://developers.google.com/books).
+They can then store that book information into a persistent backend SQLite database.

 ## Preview